munozjuan/Weather-Dashboard/README.md

 ## Description

--  This calendar application allows the user to input information.
-It then allows the user to save information for every hour.
-I used Moment.js to work with dates and times.
-I want to manage my time effectively, as an employee with a hectic schedule, I want to add importan events to my daily planner; so, I made this application to facilitate that.
+-  The application allows the user to input city names to get the current forcast as well a five day forcast.
+Use a third-party api that will allow to access their data and functionality.

 #### Technologies